Disneyland vs. Walt Disney World - Which To Visit

 I have much more experience with Walt Disney World, but I’d be comfortable telling anyone they could plan a visit to either resort using this site.

-Do You Need “The Bubble”
+Do You Need “The Bubble”?

+There’s no way to avoid it—walking down Harbor Boulevard after Disneyland closes can bring some moments that fall short of what most families picture when they think of a “magical” Disney vacation.
 If you’re not paying the premium to stay in one of Disney’s very pricey options at Disneyland, chances are your experience is going to be touched by the real world at some point.

 As much as I love the Disney World bubble, I don’t consider this a decisive factor.
+The Disneyland theme parks transport me enough that I’m fine stepping outside the bubble at Disneyland for the few minutes it takes me to get to my hotel.

 All Your Other Disney World Planning Questions Answered

 Don't be overwhelmed by Disney World planning!
 Take a second to check out our most important content and you'll not only be an expert, but you'll save big $$$ along the way.
+Just starting out?
+Check out our Walt Disney World planning guide!

 When it comes time to book we’ll help you find discount Disney World tickets.
 Decide whether you need a dining plan in our Complete Guide to Disney World Dining Plans!
 And don't forget to book those Disney World Advance Dining Reservations!

-Don't forget to master your Disney World Lightning Lane Guide and Strategy a few months in advance.
-We'll keep you out of long lines so you can maximize the magical time in the parks!
-We've got park-specific guides as well: Magic Kingdom Lightning Lane Strategy, Epcot Lightning Lane Strategy, Animal Kingdom Lightning Lane Strategy, and Hollywood Studios Lightning Lane Strategy.
+Be sure to master your Disney World Lightning Lane Guide and Strategy a few weeks in advance.
+Good strategy will keep you out of long lines so you can maximize the magical time in the parks!
+We've got park-specific guides as well: Magic Kingdom Lightning Lane Strategy, EPCOT Lightning Lane Strategy, Animal Kingdom Lightning Lane Strategy, and Hollywood Studios Lightning Lane Strategy.

-Know what to ride with our guides to: Magic Kingdom rides, Hollywood Studios rides, Epcot rides, and Animal Kingdom rides!
-Plus learn about the water parks with our guide to Blizzard Beach and our guide to Typhoon Lagoon!
-And for some some fun prep, check out our Ranking of Every Ride at Walt Disney World.
+Know what to ride with our guides: Magic Kingdom rides, Hollywood Studios rides, EPCOT rides, and Animal Kingdom rides!
+Plus learn about the water parks with our Guide to Blizzard Beach and our Guide to Typhoon Lagoon!
+And for some fun prep, check out our Ranking of Every Ride at Walt Disney World.

 All Your Other Disneyland Planning Questions Answered

 Don’t be overwhelmed by Disneyland planning!
-Take a second to check out our most important content and you’ll not only be an expert, but you’ll save big $$$ along the way.
+Take a second to check out our most important content.
+It’ll make you an expert, saving you time and money and helping you put together the best trip possible!

 Just starting out?
 Check out our Disneyland Planning Guide.
 When it comes to hotels, we’ve got reviews of all three Disney hotels: Disneyland Hotel, Disney’s Grand Californian Hotel & Spa, and Disney’s Pixar Place Hotel.
 As for tickets, check out where to find discount Disneyland tickets.